acoatoitgs/cp-trainer/README.md

  - [ ] Before attempting to install stuff, the setup script should check if the required packages exist.
  - [ ] Fix graphics of logout page.
  - [ ] Add images/decoration on the right side of the login page.
+ - [ ] If a user stops the timer and closes the tab the timer will keep adding seconds.
+ - [ ] Implement the score tracking mechanic in the contest area.